Bill of Rights Day

 Not all of the amendments that James Madison proposed made it into the final Bill of Rights.
 Is there anything missing from the Bill of Rights that you would have included?

 AT THE CENTER

-Visitors can celebrate the anniversary of the Bill of Rights, which gave us many of the rights and freedoms we enjoy today.
-Visitors can view a rare, original copy of the historic Bill of Rights and learn about the first ten amendments during a fast-paced, interactive game show called “Who wants to be a “Bill-ionaire?”
-Plus, take a special tour of Signers’ Hall to learn about the history of the Bill of Rights and why it was left out of the original U.S. Constitution.
+Enjoy $5 all-access admission, courtesy of Macy's, as we celebrate the 225th anniversary of the Bill of Rights.
+Featured programs include a public reading of the Constitution’s first ten amendments, a Bill of Rights Birthday cake, appearances by “James Madison,” and more.
+View a rare, original copy of the historic Bill of Rights and learn more about this founding document through interactive games and workshops.
+Plus, experience a special tour of Signers’ Hall to learn about the history of the Bill of Rights and why it was left out of the original U.S. Constitution.

 Bill of Rights Day Museum Tours

 11 a.m. and 1 p.m.

 Enjoy special Bill of Rights tours of the National Constitution Center’s signature exhibits, including Signers’ Hall, The Story of We the People exhibit, and learn about some of the most famous Bill of Rights-related court cases.

 Make arts and craft projects, solve puzzles, and participate in a live game show-style challenge to place the segments of the Constitution’s preamble in the correct order and match up the right freedoms with the correct amendments.

 Show off your Bill of Rights knowledge in the museum’s fast-paced game show, “Who wants to be a “Bill-ionaire?”